mdssjc/mds/arquitetura/gof.md

 Do GoF:
 > _Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation._

+#### Mediator

+O padrão _Mediator_ define um objeto que encapsula a forma como um conjunto de objetos interage.
+O _Mediator_ promove o acomplamento fraco ao evitar que os objetos se refiram uns aos outros explicitamente e permite variar suas interações independentemente.

+Do GoF:
+> _Define an object that encapsulates how a set of objects interact.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently._

 -------------------------------------------------------------------------------

 ### Strategy